JarvisLam-LemonCEO/CMPE273-week1-lab/README.md

 - Independent failure of Service A
 - Service B does not terminate or crash
 - Service B degrades gracefully and reports downstream unavailability

+### Failure Scenario 3: Connection Refused (HTTP 503)
+In this scenario, Service A is not running and no process is listening on its assigned port.
+When Service B attempts to establish a network connection to Service A, the operating system immediately refuses the connection.
+Service B catches the connection refusal error and returns HTTP 503 (Service Unavailable).

+This demonstrates:
+- Service A is unreachable at the network level
+- The connection is refused immediately rather than timing out
+- Service B continues running without crashing
+- Network-level failures are handled gracefully and isolated from the consumer service
+- Network-level failures are handled gracefully and isolated from the consumer service